-The ratification of the Charter Amendment requires the affirmative vote of at least $66^2/3\%$ of the voting power of the then-outstanding shares of the Company, voting together as a single class.
+The ratification of the Charter Amendment requires the affirmative vote of at least 66 2/3% of the voting power of the then-outstanding shares of the Company, voting together as a single class.
 Unless marked to the contrary, proxies received will be voted "FOR" ratification of the Charter Amendment.

-FOR the ap
+Our board recommends that you vote:

-the approval of the Charter Amendment.
+FOR the approval of the Charter Amendment.

+79